 Professor Gustavo Lins Ribeiro

 GUSTAVO LINS RIBEIRO Ph.
-D. in Anthropology (City University of New York, 1988); Full Professor of Anthropology, University of Brasilia; Level 1A Research Fellow of Brazil’s National Council of Scientific and Technological Develoment (CNPq).
-He was a visiting professor in Argentina, Colombia, Mexico and the U.S. He has done research and written on topics such as development, environmentalism, international migration, cyberculture, globalization and transnationalism.
-He has written and edited 14 volumes in Portuguese, Spanish and English, and more than 180 chapters and articles in different journals and books in Latin America, Europe, Asia and the U.S., in Portuguese, Spanish, English, Japanese, French and German.
-He was a member of the Advisory Council of the Wenner-Gren Foundation for Anthropological Research; Advisory Editor of Current Anthropology; president of the Brazilian Association of Anthropology; a founder and the first chair of the World Council of Anthropological Associations.
-He is a co-chair of the Committee on World Anthropologies of the AAA and serves on more than 20 editorial boards of journals in Europe, the U.S. and Latin America, including the American Anthropologist, American Ethnologist, Anthropology Today, Journal des Anthropologues, Alteridades and Vibrant (Virtual Brazilian Anthropology).
+D. in Anthropology (City University of New York, 1988).
+He holds the Ángel Palerm Chair of the Autonomous Metropolitan University of Iztapalapa (Mexico City) and is a Distinguished Scholar at the Iberoamericana University (Mexico City).
+He was a Full Professor of Anthropology at the University of Brasilia; and a Level 1A Research Fellow of Brazil’s National Council of Scientific and Technological Develoment (CNPq).
+He was a visiting professor in Argentina, Colombia, Mexico, South Africa and the U.S. He has done research and written on topics such as development, environmentalism, international migration, cyberculture, globalization and transnationalism.
+He has written and edited 14 volumes in Portuguese, Spanish and English, and more than 180 chapters and articles in different journals and books in Latin America, Europe, Asia, Oceania, Africa and North America, in Portuguese, Spanish, English, Japanese, French and German.
+He was a member of the Advisory Council of the Wenner-Gren Foundation for Anthropological Research; Advisory Editor of Current Anthropology; president of the Brazilian Association of Anthropology and of the National Association of Graduate Programs and Research in the Social Sciences of Brazil.
+He was a founder and the first chair of the World Council of Anthropological Associations and a co-chair of the Committee on World Anthropologies of the AAA.
+He has served on more than 20 editorial boards of journals in Europe, Latin America, the U.S. and China, including the American Anthropologist, American Ethnologist, Anthropology Today, Journal des Anthropologues, Alteridades and Vibrant (Virtual Brazilian Anthropology).

 - Globalization from Below.
-The Other Global Economy (edited with Gordon Mathews and Carlos Alba), London, Routledge, forthcoming.
+The Other Global Economy (edited with Gordon Mathews and Carlos Alba), London, Routledge, 2012.

 - World Anthropologies.
 Disciplinary Transformations within Systems of Power (edited with Arturo Escobar).
 Berg Publishers, Oxford/New York, 2006.